Bagrat III of Imereti: War in Samtskhe

 Mural painting of Bagrat III at the Zarzma Monastery in Samtskhe.

 In the summer of 1534, the Ottoman Empire launched a campaign against Safavid Persia in an effort to seize control of Shirvan.

 During his march toward Tabriz, Suleiman the Magnificent crossed through Samtskhe, taking advantage of local unrest to suppress a noble uprising and form an alliance with Prince Qvarqvare III.
 This development compelled Bagrat III to mobilize his forces to prevent Ottoman expansion along his borders.

 In 1535, Bagrat assembled his army and allied with his vassals from Mingrelia and Guria to invade Samtskhe.
 On 12 August, his troops approached Akhalkalaki and engaged Qvarqvare III in the Battle of Murjakheti.
-The prince of Samtskhe was killed, (Note: Accrding to Salia, the prince became a prisoner of the king, but the rest of the historical community agrees that Qvarqvare III died on the battlefield.) and his principality was subsequently annexed by Bagrat III.
+The prince of Samtskhe was killed, (Note: According to Salia, the prince became a prisoner of the king, but the rest of the historical community agrees that Qvarqvare III died on the battlefield.) and his principality was subsequently annexed by Bagrat III.
 Qvarqvare’s young son, Kaikhosro, fled to Constantinople.
-From his newly acquired territories, Bagrat granted Javakheti to Luarsab I of Kartli in an effort to strengthen relations between the two Georgian kingdoms.
+From his newly acquired territories, Bagrat granted Javakheti to Luarsab I in an effort to strengthen relations between the two Georgian kingdoms.
 Mamia III of Guria received Adjara and Chaneti as rewards for his assistance, while the contribution of Mingrelia went unrewarded.

 Despite his victory, Bagrat soon faced Ottoman retaliation.
 On 4 July 1536, Mehmed Khan, beylerbey of Erzurum, (Note: The Pashalik of Erzurum was established by the Sublime Porte in 1533.) led a counteroffensive into Samtskhe, capturing several Georgian towns in Tao-Klarjeti, including Artvin and Narman.
 For the first time, the Ottomans annexed Georgian territories, imposing Turkish and Islamic administration on the local Orthodox population—a sign of a new, aggressive Ottoman policy toward Imereti.

 Following their invasion, Ottoman troops plundered Georgian churches and villages for several years.
 In an effort to halt the attacks, Bagrat III sought assistance from Shah Tahmasp I of Persia, offering his submission in exchange for military aid in Samtskhe.
 Although the Shah declined, he sent generous gifts to the King of Imereti.
 In 1543, Ottoman general Musa Pasha returned to Samtskhe with an army of sixty nobles and 22,000 soldiers, forcing Bagrat to capitulate after bombarding defenseless villages with cannons.
 Bagrat offered tributes and the keys to Oltu, after which the Ottomans withdrew, leaving behind a garrison and one cannon.

 Bagrat III quickly broke the truce, retook Oltu, and seized the Ottoman cannon.
 Reinforced by troops from Guria, he pursued the Ottoman forces and defeated them at Karagak, where Musa Pasha was killed.